Chiril Gaburici

-Chiril Gaburici (/ro/; born 23 November 1976) is a Moldovan businessman and former Prime Minister of Moldova.
+Chiril Gaburici (/ro/; born 23 November 1976) is a Moldovan businessman and former prime minister of Moldova.

 Biography

-Chiril Gaburici was born on 23 November 1976, in Logănești, Kotovsk raion of the then Soviet Republic of Moldova (RSSM).
-He subsequently graduated from Slavonian University as an economist.
-Between 2001–2003, Chiril was the regional sales representative of Moldcell (mobile network operator).
-He was in charge of the sales network in the regions.
-After, in 2004 he took the lead of Regional Sales Department of Moldcell.
-Between 2004 and 2008, he was the Sales Director of the company.
-Since 2008, Chiril has been the CEO of Moldcell as a decision of the board, being the only local CEO in the TeliaSonera grup.
-In 2012, Chiril was offered to move in Azerbaijan to the CEO position of Azercell (part of TeliaSonera).
-In 2015, he left the company.
-On 14 February 2015, with a decree of the former Moldovan President Nicolae Timofti, Chiril Gaburici was named candidate for the position of Prime Minister of the Government of Moldova.
-On the 18 February, with the majority votes in the parliament, he was elected for this position.
+Chiril Gaburici was born on November 23, 1976, in the village of Loganesti, Hincesti district, Moldavian SSR, the Soviet Union.

 Early career

 He was the first Moldovan manager of the company Moldcell.
 In 2012, he went to Azercell, Azerbaijan.
-The President invited him to form a government on 14 February 2015.
+The president invited him to form a government on 14 February 2015.
 He had 15 days to obtain parliamentary approval of his cabinet.
 On 18 February 2015, Parliament approved his cabinet.
 He was sworn in the same day.
-He resigned on 12 June 2015 after his open letter where he asked General prosecutor and National Banks Governor to dismiss.
-The politicians were trying to create some stories about Chiril Gaburici school diploma.
+He resigned on 12 June 2015 after the Prosecutor General's Office began a criminal investigation into the falsification of his school diplomas.
 On 22 June he was succeeded by Natalia Gherman.

 Personal life

-Chiril Gaburici is married to Irina and together they have tree children.
+Gaburici is married to Irina and together they have three children.

 He speaks Romanian, Russian, English, and French.

 He is passionate about guitar and car sports.
-Chiril Gaburici is also passionate about Green Energy and he is fond in ECO production!
 He participated in professional racing and rallies.
-He is the president of the national autosport club and EcoFarm.
+He is the president of the national autosport club.